code-and-effect/effective_roles/README.md

 # Effective Roles

+Assign multiple roles to any User or other ActiveRecord object.
+Select only the appropriate objects based on intelligent, chainable ActiveRecord::Relation finder methods.

 Implements multi-role authorization based on an integer roles_mask field

 Includes a mixin for adding authentication for any model.